Chapter 21

 “We can follow our tracks out,” John said over his shoulder.

-“We’ll ask the mole-people,” Cody replied.
+“We’ll ask the mole people,” Cody replied.

-“Would you please shut-up!”
+“Would you please shut up!”

-At last the hall emptied into a surprisingly wide area and, walking into the midst of it, John held his torch up high.
+At last, the hall emptied into a surprisingly wide area, and walking into the midst of it, John held his torch up high.
 Laureal and Cody followed suit.
 Their torches, although impressively made, did little to reveal the extent of their surroundings.

 “Looks like this is some kind of central hub,” said John, looking to the shadowy openings of connecting tunnels.